Best Free DVD Decoders for Windows XP/8/10/11: Fix DVD Playback Errors

 Pros:

-- Plays DVDs from any country without changing system region settings.
+- Plays DVDs without changing Windows or optical drive region settings.

 - Instantly jumps to the movie, bypassing ads and previews.